publiccodenet/blog/_posts/2019-12-12-notes-from-community-call-10-October-2019.md

 # Notes from community call - 10 October 2019

-As a matter of transparency, we post the notes from this community call even though no one attended the call.
+For transparency, we're sharing the update we prepared for this community call even though no one attended the call.

 ## Update from the Foundation